hinksmon/Active-Directory-Home-Lab-/README.md

 ### Skills Learned

-- Active Directory
+- Add users using Active Directory
-- Splunk
+- Install and implement Splunk into a target machiene
+- How to set up an Active Directory onto a VM
 ### Tools Used

 - Active Directory
 - Splunk